zoonoo/azure-docs.ko-kr/articles/service-fabric/service-fabric-testability-workload-tests.md

     public static async Task RunTestAsync(string clusterConnection, Uri applicationName, Uri serviceName) {
-        // Create FabricClient with connection & security information here.
+        // Create FabricClient with connection and security information here.
         FabricClient fabricClient = new FabricClient(clusterConnection);
-        // Maximum time to wait for a service to stabilize TimeSpan maxServiceStabilizationTime = TimeSpan.FromSeconds(120);
+        // Maximum time to wait for a service to stabilize.
+        TimeSpan maxServiceStabilizationTime = TimeSpan.FromSeconds(120);

-        // How many loops of faults you want to execute uint testLoopCount = 20;
+        // How many loops of faults you want to execute. uint testLoopCount = 20;
         Random random = new Random();

         for (var i = 0; i < testLoopCount; ++i)
         {
             var workload = SelectRandomValue<ServiceWorkloads>(random);
+            // Start the workload.
-            // Start workload and while it is running go and induce some fault var workloadTask = RunWorkloadAsync(workload);
+            var workloadTask = RunWorkloadAsync(workload);

-            // While task is executing induce faults into the service.
-It can be ungraceful faults like
+            // While the task is running, induce faults into the service.
+They can be ungraceful faults like
-            // RestartNode and RestartDeployedCodePackage or graceful faults like RemoveReplica or MovePrimary var fault = SelectRandomValue<ServiceFabricFaults>(random);
+            // RestartNode and RestartDeployedCodePackage or graceful faults like RemoveReplica or MovePrimary. var fault = SelectRandomValue<ServiceFabricFaults>(random);

-            // Create a replica selector which will select a Primary replica from the given service to test var replicaSelector = ReplicaSelector.PrimaryOf(PartitionSelector.RandomOf(serviceName));
+            // Create a replica selector, which will select a primary replica from the given service to test. var replicaSelector = ReplicaSelector.PrimaryOf(PartitionSelector.RandomOf(serviceName));
-            // Run the selected random fault
+            // Run the selected random fault.
             await RunFaultAsync(applicationName, fault, replicaSelector, fabricClient);
             // Validate the health and stability of the service. await fabricClient.ServiceManager.ValidateServiceAsync(serviceName, maxServiceStabilizationTime);

-            // Wait for the workload to complete successfully await workloadTask;
+            // Wait for the workload to finish successfully. await workloadTask;
         }
     }